-This guide walks you through launching your first H100 GPU node on SF Compute.
+This guide walks you through launching your first GPU instance on SF Compute.

 Install the CLI